 When the Chair assess the proposal to be ready for review, the committee will be asked to evaluate the written document and the proposed study.
-The chair of the OP Committee will request review and feedback by the other committee members (within 7 days).
+The Chair will request review and feedback by the other committee members (within 7 days).
 If the proposal is acceptable as written or only requires minor revision, the student will be advised to proceed with the official request for examination.
-Once approval is granted by the chair of the Examination Committee, the student may request an official examination date.
-All examination dates must be requested at least two weeks in advance of the examination to the Graduate School in Young Graduate House.
+Once approval is granted by the Chair, the student may request an official examination date.
+All examination dates must be requested at least two weeks in advance of the examination to the Graduate School in Young Hall.

-If substantial revision of the written proposal is requested by the Examination Committee, the student will need to return a revised proposal into the Chair of The Advisory Committee.
-The chair of the OP Committee will again request review and feedback by the other committee members once the Chair deems the proposal is ready.
+If substantial revision of the written proposal is requested by the Examination Committee, the student will need to return a revised proposal to the Chair.
+The Chair of the Examination Committee will again request review and feedback by the other committee members once the Chair deems the proposal is ready.

-There are two possible outcomes to the examination.
+There are three possible outcomes to the examination.
 (1) The student passes outright and is admitted to candidacy for the Ph.D. degree.
-(2) The student does not pass the examination and can repeat the defense in the following semester (University regulations stipulate that a reexamination cannot be scheduled within the same semester).
+(2) The student meets expectations if specific remediation recommendations are met.
+For example, a student did quite well on the majority of the examination but failed to explain specific elements essential for the background or interpretation of an experiment.
+The committee may ask the student to address the deficit with a written document that will be evaluated by the committee within a specific time-frame.
+The Chair with recommendations from the Examination Committee will contact the student with the final outcome of the OP attempt (pass or fail).
+(3) The student does not pass the examination and can repeat the defense in the following semester (University regulations stipulate that a reexamination cannot be scheduled within the same semester).
 A student who does not pass his/her defense upon a second attempt will not be allowed to continue for the Ph.D. degree.